alanzanattadev/atom-molecule-dev-environment/DOCUMENTATION.md

 >![NPM tool target creation base](./Target-creation-base.png)

 >**MUST READ**: The *name* box is a default one, it will be the name of your target once created.
 The last 2 boxes before the *Create* button are also default ones:
->They allow the user to chose the package in which the target will be executed and whether the package is **integrated** to Atom OR to be executed **locally** on the user's machine OR to be executed **remotely** on another machine.
+>They allow the user to chose the package in which the target will be executed and how the process will be executed:
+* **integrated** : process as child of atom process
+* **local** : process as child of process launched as child of atom
+* **remote** : process launched on a remote machine

 >![NPM tool target creation](./Target-creation.png)